joeyparrish/pokeheim/docs/Install.md

 modded before) and for manual installation (if you are a power user or experienced Linux user).

+> :information_source: **NOTE**: As of the release of this mod, Valheim is not
+> available for macOS.
+If that changes, let us know and we will add
+> macOS-specific instructions.

 ### Using R2Modman

-> :information_source: **NOTE**: R2Modman appears to be available only for
-> Windows and Linux.
-If you are on macOS, you will need another manager or a
-> manual installation.

 #### Installing R2Modman